 Secondhand.
 Very good condition.
 Minor wear to book corners and edges.
-Previous owner has signed inside page, now covered with blank ex libris bookplate sticker.
-Light foxing to top and right foredges.
-Dust jacket has some light creasing at edges and spine.
-Interior and binding are also very good.
+Dust jacket has some light creasing at edges and fading spine.
+Interior and binding is excellent.

 This is the story of the youngest convicts transported to Australia and New Zealand.
 They were youths aged twelve to eighteen, collectively nothing less than the archetypal Artful Dodger, whom Charles Dickens made us half fear and half love.